ryanmorr/ryanmorr.github.io/_posts/2014-01-31-feature-testing-css-at-rules.md

 Included in the CSSOM is the `CSSRule` [interface](https://developer.mozilla.org/en-US/docs/Web/API/CSSRule) which represents a single CSS at-rule.
 It acts as a high level abstraction for every type of CSS rule (charset, media, font-face, etc.), defining methods and properties common to all rule interfaces.

 Among the properties is a set of static [type constants](http://wiki.csswg.org/spec/cssom-constants#cssom-constants) that corresponds with the more specialized interface specific to each type of rule.
-A rule instance&#8217;s type is contained in the `type` property that returns the associated type constant.
+A rule instance's type is contained in the `type` property that returns the associated type constant.
 These constants are what make feature testing rule support possible.

 ## Feature Testing At-Rules